 Devil May Cry 5's Cameo mode is disappointing.
 This online multiplayer system is meant to allow other players to show up as one of the three playable characters in areas where it makes sense.
 However, when the player does show up, as it'll state on the left-hand side of the screen, you're actually just seeing a recording of them.

-It seems like wasted effort, especially when Capcom could have put time into making an actual co-op mode.
+It seems like a wasted effort, especially when Capcom could have put time into making an actual co-op mode.
 For example, when I attached my Overture Devil Breaker on one of the Angelo enemies, V blasted our foe with lightning, which ignited my Devil Breaker for an epic tag-team combo.
 It was then that I realized that this game has plenty of opportunities to expand its online options.

 Devil May Cry 5 is everything a DMC fan could ever want.
 It's not without its flaws, of course, considering that the ending and V's gameplay both could have been more satisfying.
 However, it's a whole lot of fun, and it perfects the gameplay that we oh, so cherished from the previous titles.